Sissi (film)

 Sissi is a 1955 Austrian historical romance film written and directed by Ernst Marischka and starring Romy Schneider, Karlheinz Böhm, Magda Schneider, Uta Franz, Gustav Knuth, Josef Meinrad, Vilma Degischer and Peter Weck.
-Sissi is the first installment in the trilogy of films about Empress Elisabeth of Austria (1837-1898), who was known to her family as "Sissi".
+Sissi is the first installment in a trilogy of films about Empress Elisabeth of Austria (1837-1898), who was known to her family as "Sissi".
 It was followed by The Young Empress and Fateful Years of an Empress.